-Once you insert the symbol into your document, you can copy and paste it to other places in your document, you don’t have to follow the above steps to insert it again.
+Once you enter the checkbox symbol into your document, you can copy and paste it to other places in your document, you don’t have to follow the above steps to insert it again.

-The above two approaches will guide you to insert a non-clickable checkbox into your Word document.
+The above two approaches will guide you to insert a non-clickable checkbox (whether empty or checked) into your Word document.

 However, you can also add a clickable or functional checkbox in Word.
-The rest of the tutorials will teach you how.
+The rest of the tutorials will teach you how to do it.

 How to add a clickable checkbox in Word

-With the clickable checkbox, users of your Word document can click to check and uncheck the checkboxes.
+With the clickable checkbox, users of your document can click to check and uncheck the checkboxes.